libxsmm/libxsmm/samples/xgemm/README.md

 ## OpenTuner

 To tune the tile sizes ("block sizes") internal to LIBXSMM, the [OpenTuner](http://opentuner.org/) extensible framework for program autotuning can be used.
+In case of issues during the tuning phase ("no value has been set for this column"), please install the latest 1.2.x revision of SQLAlchemy (`pip install sqlalchemy==1.2.19`).
 A tuning script (`xgemm_opentuner.py`) is provided, which optionally accepts a list of grouped parameters as command line arguments.
 The syntax of the arguments is per LIBXSMM's `MNK` build-option, and expands to "triplets" specifying the matrix shapes.
 For instance, four matrix multiplications of square-matrices can be benchmarked and tuned using the following command.

 ```bash
 ./xgemm_opentuner.py 1024,1280,1536,1792